Here are the five qualities to look for in a marriage counselor:

 This is a hard one for most people to hear, but it’s the truth: Your health insurance isn’t going to pay for it.

-The code numbers for Relationship Problems (Marriage Counseling) keep changing but the facts don’t:
+The code numbers for Relationship Problems (Marriage Counseling) keep changing, but the facts don’t:

 Have a Mental Illness?
 You’re covered.

-Have a Terminal Marriage?
+Have a terminal marriage?
 It’s on your dime.

 And if you make a call, and some “All Purpose Therapist” tells you that they’ll take your insurance, ask them directly:

-“How can you tell which of us has a mental disorder?”… How do you know, from just talking to me over the telephone?I’ll tell you how: They’ll say: “Everyone has something!” and they’ll write fabricated notes describing you or your partner’s mental illness, and how they are treating it.
+“How can you tell which of us has a mental disorder?”… How do you know, from just talking to me over the telephone?
+I’ll tell you how: They’ll say: “Everyone has something!” and they’ll write fabricated notes describing you or your partner’s mental illness and how they are treating it.
 It becomes part of your permanent medical record.
-But will what they write be real, or something they made up to collect your insurance money?
+But will what they write, to be honest, make up something to collect your insurance money?

 We end up with a lot of people feeling they got couples therapy and blaming their marriage when it fails.